 Always remember to clean the fingernails and cuticles as these can quickly darken and give away the fact that your tan is not real!

-The best way to avoid fake tanned hands is to prevent it in the first place, and make sure you wash the hands properly after applying, and you should be fine!
+The best way to avoid fake-tanned hands is to prevent it in the first place and make sure you wash your hands properly after applying, and you should be fine!